kupoback/sage9-functionalities-plugin/README.md

 ### Public
 This folder is reserved for the front facing portion of the site.
 What this can be used for is anything from creating the front-end Nav Walker to customizing actions or filters for content.
 Generally if the functionality you're adding affects the front end, it should live here in either the `class-cf-plugin-public.php` or within a respected, relative `.php` file in this folder.

+#### Public Folders

+`css` - This is where the SASS stylesheets reside.

+`js` - In here is a `cf-public.js` which can remain blank, and you can create folders as you want, and insert your js files within.

+`partials` - Supposedly reserved for `HTML` markup for the front-end, but usually reserved for plugins with one goal.
+May remove in the future if remains unsued.

+`templates` - If you use shortcodes, you can place your templates within here for easier organization and use of the plugins `CF_Template_Loader` class.

 #### Public Files
 `class-cf-plugin-public.php` - This is where you can include all your public/front-end functionality.
 You do not need to organize all the functions into appropriate classes, but organization can be helpful.